genropy/genropy_saved/docs/genro/widgets/form/button.rst

 		pane.button('Click me!', fire_Click = 'msg')

     In Genro there are four macros used as a shortcut that you can use in place of a Javascript command.
 They are FIRE, GET, SET, PUT.
-For more details, see :doc:`/datastore`.
+For more details, see :ref:`genro-datastore`.

 	.. _button-attributes: